AI-Planning/strips-js-client/README.md

 * It is used in the exact same way as the (`load`) function in the STRIPS library, with a callback that returns the parsed PDDL domain and problem as JSON objects that can be used within the library.
 * Once parsed, the usage is exactly the same
 * Note: There is no need to (`require('strips')`) at the top of the file

+Currently, the function only supports domain and problem input in the form of strings, not file paths.
+This is due to the fact that we can't read files from the browser.

 <!-- LICENSE -->
 ## License